Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 # *LifeUp* App Privacy Terms & Policy

+?> The following description of the application server does not apply to the Lite version.
+The Lite version does not have any interaction with the application server.

 ### 1. Personal Information

 LifeUp is an offline-first app.
 We do not actively collect user data, for example your name, email